jontree255/salvations-edge-guide/encounter-3.md

 - Ping pong works the same as the previous encounters with the addition of a 3rd shape.
 - Resonance shapes are going to spawn further away from the plates and it becomes near impossible to get shapes AND ping the plates.
 - You can spawn the resonance objects and then intentionally fail the final ping.
 This will spawn a Subjugator who must be killed to activate the plates again.
 - Once you kill the subjugator you can freely pick up your objects.
 Activate the plates again and complete the ping pong process to charge the conduit and turn it off.
+- Kill and Unstoppable Ogre at the exit door of the room to open it and get to the next room.
 - As you progress through the rooms the circuits will begin to cross over each other.
 See below for rough image guide.
 - Gather resonance and dunk in the chests after turning off the conduits in 3 rooms to complete the encounter.